 She appeared in the Snapchat original comedy Everything’s Fine from Paul Feig’s Powderkeg Productions and executive producer Pete Wentz.
 The series, from creator/writer Hannah Klein, focuses on mental health, specifically about a college student who has bipolar disorder and is trying to catch their big break in the music industry.

-Melissa will soon begin filming a supporting role in the upcoming Netflix original feature film, Thunder Force from writer / director Ben Falcone.
+In 2021, audiences saw Melissa in the Netflix original feature film Thunder Force from writer / director Ben Falcone.
 The film stars Octavia Spencer and Melissa McCarthy as women who obtain superpowers; McCarthy also produces alongside Marc Platt and Falcone.
-The film will premiere in 2020.

 Melissa is perhaps best known for her role as the hard-working and devoted single mother on the hit MTV series, Teen Wolf.
 After her character, ‘Melissa McCall,’ discovers that her son Scott (played by Tyler Posey) is in fact a werewolf, a new and exciting dynamic for their relationship developed as she helps Scott’s pack investigate various supernatural villains threatening their town and loved ones.
 As a nurse, Melissa uses her medical knowledge to take care of injured supernatural allies at Beacon Hills Memorial, which over the years became the location of many memorable and pivotal scenes.
 Teen Wolf’s sixth and final season aired in 2017.